-CDR entity Privacy safeguards that apply to CDR data 11 APPs that apply to CDR data Accredited person Privacy safeguards 1, 12 3 and 4 APPs 1, 2, 3 and 4 13 Accredited data recipient Privacy safeguards 1, 2 and 5-13 None, however APP 1 will continue to apply generally as the entity will be an accredited person Data holder Privacy safeguards 1, 10, 11 and 13 All APPs (1-13) APPs 10 and 13 are replaced by Privacy Safeguards 11 and 13 once the data holder is required or authorised to disclose the CDR data under the CDR Rules Designated gateway Privacy safeguards 1, 6, 7 and 12 APPs 1-5, 8-10 and 12-13
+CDR entity Privacy safeguards that apply in the CDR context APPs that apply in the CDR context Accredited person Privacy safeguards 1-4 15 None.
+Privacy Safeguards 1-4 apply instead of the corresponding APPs.
+16 Accredited data recipient 17 Privacy safeguards 1, 2 and 5-13 None.
+The APPs do not apply to an accredited data recipient of a consumer's CDR data in relation to that data.
+Data holder Privacy safeguards 1, 10, 11 and 13 All APPs (1-13) APPs 10 and 13 are replaced by Privacy Safeguards 11 and 13 once the data holder is required or authorised to disclose the CDR data under the CDR Rules Designated gateway Privacy safeguards 1, 6, 7 and 12 APPs 1-5, 8-10 and 12-13